wix/AppleSimulatorUtils/README.md

     --list, -l                    Lists available simulators
     --bundle, -b                  The app bundle identifier
-    --maxResults                  Limits the number of results returned from --list
+    --maxResults                  Limits the number of results returned from --list --fields                      Comma-separated list of fields to include in --list output (e.g. "udid,os,identifier")

     --setPermissions, -sp         Sets the specified permissions and restarts SpringBoard for the changes to take effect --clearKeychain, -ck          Clears the simulator's keychain